Skip to content

 Founders in Focus

-As African startups have launched over the past decade, pioneering local entrepreneurs have innovated their way past traditional obstacles on the continent, more boldly and rapidly than legacy companies.
-However, such innovation requires a significant amount of capital, as the ecosystem and customer needs evolve at such a rapid pace.
-This, in fact, is not the case.
-Which means it’s just as important to focus on non-financial resources in our mission to help startups achieve the scale that investors are looking for.
+As African startups have launched over the past decade, pioneering local entrepreneurs have innovated their way past traditional obstacles on the continent, more boldly and rapidly than legacy companies.Typically, such innovation is reliant on a notable amount of capital, as the ecosystem and customer needs evolve at such a rapid pace.
+However, this has not been the case, meaning that it’s just as important to focus on non-financial resources in our mission to help startups achieve the growth and scale that investors are looking for.

 For context, most companies in a position to grow rapidly find that (a) taking outside money helps them grow faster, and (b) their growth potential makes it easy to attract that money.
-It is common for both (a) and (b) to be true in the creation of a successful startup
+It is common for both (a) and (b) to be true in the creation of a successful startup.

 In the global context, almost all high-growth startups do raise outside money.
 For founders, these early cheques make a huge difference.
 They give startups at the earliest stage room to breathe as they navigate the most difficult period of any company’s life.